Church of the Heavenly Rest - New York City

 Austin Organs Inc.

-In 1961, then-organist Charles Dodsley Walker and Richard Piper of Austin Organs embarked on an ambitious program to greatly enlarge and tonally revise the original 1929 Austin organ.
-The "Universal Air Chests" were rebuilt, new chests and pipes were added, and a new drawknob console was installed.
-A two-manual Austin stop-key console was also installed in the gallery.
-When the project was finished in 1972, the organ totalled 137 ranks.
+In 1961, then-organist Charles Dodsley Walker and Richard Piper of Austin Organs embarked on an ambitious program to greatly enlarge and tonally revise the original 1928 Austin organ.
+The "Universal Air Chests" were rebuilt, new chests and pipes were added, and a new four-manual drawknob console was installed.
+Austin also intalled a two-manual stopkey console in the gallery.

 Great Organ (unenclosed) Enclosed Great Organ